OnePageCRM/OnePageCRM.github.io/_posts/2016-12-09-writing-react-part-1-coffeescript.md

 - [Arkency][19] are actively blogging and teaching about using React with Coffeescript and Rails.
 Their [resources][20] give a great insight into working with this stack, and they have some nice [teaching bundles][21] on the subject at the moment.
 - Read through projects written in React.
 A good way to learn a new framework is to read how others write it.
-[React Rocks][22] has a couple of reactjs CoffeeScript examples for you too explore.
+[React Rocks][22] has a couple of ReactJS CoffeeScript examples for you too explore.
 They of course also offer examples in other languages.
 Reading code is difficult - it takes longer to read code than write it.
 Take a look here for some great tips on [how to read code][23]
 - Read the [official docs][24] from back to front at least once.
 Get familiar with them and it will be easier to find what you need when you need it, and you will learn about the most time consuming "gotchas" and edge cases before getting stuck on them.
 - Sign up to the [official blog][25] feed with your favourite RSS reader.
 This will keep you ahead of the courve for future updates and features.